 If you have ever spent time at the beach, you probably noticed that the water rises slowly on the shore for six hours, then slowly recedes, or falls back, for another six hours.
 These movements happen twice a day and are called tides.

-In small groups, use Crayola® Model Magic® to create a relief sculpture based on what you have learned about tides.
-Use a large piece of plywood, thick foamcore, or thick cardboard as a base for your piece.
+Once research is complete, groups will use Crayola® Model Magic® to create a relief sculpture based on what they have learned about tides.
+Use a large piece of plywood, thick foamcore, or thick cardboard as a base for artwork.

 Find a clean area on the floor to work.
 Knead modeling compound thoroughly for best adherence.
 To create new colors, knead 2 primary colors until well mixed.